-Our school carries out its responsibilities in line with the Statutory Guidance on induction for early career teachers (or Statutory Guidance on induction for newly qualified teachers as applicable).
+Our school carries out its responsibilities in line with the Statutory Guidance on induction for early career teachers.
 See Appendix 1 for an overview of roles and responsibilities.

 Support

 Our induction programme ensures that new teachers are provided with the support and monitoring to help them fulfil their professional duties and meet the requirements for satisfactory completion of Induction.
 It builds on their knowledge, skills and achievements in relation to the Teachers' Standards as achieved during training.